-Two Apps You Need on Your iPhone Even if You Think You Don’tLast Updated by Gray Williams on October 23, 2018
+Two Apps You Need on Your iPhone Even if You Think You Don’tLast Updated by John Bennet on October 23, 2018

 According to surveys from 2017, iPhone users are gobbling up 2 hours and 15 minutes per day using apps.
 In fat, the average iPhone owner uses nine apps every single day to shop, get directions, do banking, talk to friends, and just about every other use under the sun you can imagine.

 But just because you’re using a bunch of different apps every day doesn’t mean you’re getting the most efficient and effective use out of your iPhone.
 Here are two apps that you absolutely need on your iPhone even if you don’t think you do.

 Let’s face it, between your Twitter feed, your Facebook news, texts, instant messages, and all those news stories you hear about at the water cooler, on the radio, etc. Instapaper is a bookmarking service owned by Pinterest that temporarily saves all different types of web content so that you can read it later, even if you’re on a different device.
 You can save hundreds of articles to you iPhone, iPad or iPod.
 It can even turn text into speech and be controlled by the Apple Watch.
 It can lock in your logins for Twitter and Facebook and the home bar disappears when you go to full screen reading mode.
 Instapaper has a dazzling 4.5 out of 5.0 ranking on iTunes with one reviewer simply calling it “Best App Ever.”